 Knowing whether a soccer game is split into quarters is important to know.
-An understanding of how a soccer game is structured can not only increase your understanding of the game but also your enjoyment of the game.
+An understanding of how a soccer game is structured can increase not only your understanding of the game but also your enjoyment of the game.

-There are four quarters of 15 minutes each in both indoor and youth soccer games.
+There are four quarters of 15 minutes each in indoor and youth soccer games.
 This allows for short periods of play between times of rest.
 Professional soccer games do not have quarters.
 Professional games are divided into two halves of 45 minutes each.

 For anyone more used to playing and watching sports such as basketball or American Football, where the game is split into quarters, soccer can take a little while to understand.